The information on this page is pending review and may be out of date. Please visit our new ScholarWorks information page.

 - Some full-text open access items may still be subject to specific copyright restrictions or permissions and conditions, such as creative commons or other alternative licensing that must be obeyed on an item-by-item basis.

-- Valid complaints will be referred to appropriate authorities within CSUN and the Oviatt Library.
+- Valid complaints will be referred to appropriate authorities within CSUN and the University Library.

 - The item will be temporarily removed if the complaint is deemed to be valid, pending an agreed solution.
-The item will be removed in all cases where reasonable doubt exists.
+The item will be removed in the cases where reasonable doubt exists.

-- The depositor and/or owner of the content will be contacted to notify of the complaint.
+- The depositor and/or owner of the content will be notified of the complaint.

-- Each case will be analyzed and judged individually, encouraging amicable resolution between the concerned parties.
+- Each case will be analyzed and judged individually, encouraging amicable resolution between concerned parties.